GOLD LACQUER REPAIR

 Gold Lacquer Repair was developed in Japan to repair tea bowls for the tea ceremony in the 16th century.
 It was then thought that an object to which Gold lacquer repair had been applied to was more valuable.

-Urushi is a refined tree sap used in this process, conferring strength to an object after the repair.
-However, due to its high toxicity, nowadays an epoxy resin must be used instead.
+Although a refined tree sap called urushi is traditionally used in this process, conferring strength to an object after the repair, current practices use an epoxy resin due to the high toxicity of the traditional method.

 A bag of shards